Skip to main content

 Local SEO is where Salem dispensary campaigns are won or lost.
 The neighborhood keyword cluster we target for every Salem client includes:

 Each cluster gets a dedicated landing page with neighborhood-specific schema, photography, and local entity references (Bush's Pasture Park, Riverfront Park, Salem Center, Capitol Building, Willamette University, Chemeketa Community College).
-Map Pack optimization is the central lever — Salem's mature, fixed-license market means the three-pack positions are extraordinarily valuable and tightly contested between Nectar, Substance, La Mota, Groundworks, and independent operators.
+Map Pack optimization is the central lever, Salem's mature, fixed-license market means the three-pack positions are extraordinarily valuable and tightly contested between Nectar, Substance, La Mota, Groundworks, and independent operators.
 We pursue Map Pack ranking through review velocity engineering (compliant solicitation, never incentivized per OLCC rules), category attribute precision, photo geo-tagging, and Google Posts using Salem-specific event references.

 One BA-managed Salem retailer (anonymized per client agreement) moved from an average Map Pack position of 6.2 to 2.4 over a six-month engagement, with corresponding lift in walk-in foot traffic measured against their POS-tracked first-time customer rate.
-The work that drove the shift wasn't keyword stuffing or generic local SEO — it was rebuilding the GBP attribute set, deploying neighborhood schema across seven landing pages, and a sustained citation cleanup across roughly 40 directory inconsistencies that had accumulated over five years.
+The work that drove the shift wasn't keyword stuffing or generic local SEO, it was rebuilding the GBP attribute set, deploying neighborhood schema across seven landing pages, and a sustained citation cleanup across roughly 40 directory inconsistencies that had accumulated over five years.

 Why is local SEO important for Salem dispensaries?
 Because the OLCC license freeze created a fixed-supply retail market where every Map Pack position is a measurable share-of-voice lever.
 Salem dispensaries cannot grow market share through new locations or aggressive discounting (OLCC marketing rules restrict discount language).
-Local search visibility is the single largest controllable growth channel, with GBP traffic representing 60–70% of new-customer acquisition across Bud Authority's Mid-Willamette client base.**
+Local search visibility is the single largest controllable growth channel, with GBP traffic representing 60 to 70% of new-customer acquisition across Bud Authority's Mid-Willamette client base.

 Technical Foundations for Salem Cannabis Sites